Testing car ignition coils ensures your engine runs smoothly. Follow this step-by-step guide to diagnose and fix issues efficiently.

 3. Repeat the process for the positive terminal if needed.

+Disconnecting the battery ensures no power flows through the ignition system.
 By following these pre-test preparations, you can test your car’s ignition coils safely and effectively.
+Stay tuned for the next steps in mastering ignition coil testing.

 Visual Inspection

+Mastering car ignition coils starts with a thorough visual inspection.
 This step helps in identifying obvious issues before diving into complex tests.
+Let’s explore how to perform a visual inspection effectively.

 Checking For Damage